TRBG/TRBG.github.io/_publications/2017-05-01-The Design of 2-D Explicit Depth Extrapolators Using the Cauchy Norm.md

 [Access paper here](https://ieeexplore.ieee.org/document/7875083)

-Recommended citation: A. F. Al-Battal and W. A. Mousa, "The Design of 2-D Explicit Depth Extrapolators Using the Cauchy Norm," in IEEE Transactions on Geoscience and Remote Sensing, vol. 55, no. 5, pp. 3029-3036, May 2017, doi: 10.1109/TGRS.2017.2659663..
+<b>Recommended citation<\b>: A. F. Al-Battal and W. A. Mousa, "The Design of 2-D Explicit Depth Extrapolators Using the Cauchy Norm," in IEEE Transactions on Geoscience and Remote Sensing, vol. 55, no. 5, pp. 3029-3036, May 2017, doi: 10.1109/TGRS.2017.2659663..